Two events NOT to be missed at #IEEE_ESP are ‘bookending’ Standards Week.

 If you are involved in the design and development of equipment that might have safety or functional safety related aspects, you should come to hear about P1848.

 Do you test or design your products to comply with standards such as those issued by CISPR, ISO, SAE, IEC, ANSI C63, MIL-STD-285, DO-160 and/or other major industry/aerospace standards?
-If so, look for the Standards Week icon in the Advance Program to see the tutorials, workshops, special sessions, and more that provide standards related content.
+If so, look for the Standards Week icon in the Final Program to see the tutorials, workshops, special sessions, and more that provide standards related content.
 Attend these technical presentations to learn about what’s new and what’s coming in these standards, how to use these standards, nuances in the measurement techniques described in the standards and more!
 Attend the standards working group meetings during the symposium week to ask questions about current standards and contribute to the next edition of a standard.
 All meetings are open to those interested in standards development.

 Join us at Standards Week, find out about these standards, ask questions and discuss how these standards can help you in your workplace.

 The template file for presenters can be found here.
 The screen size is 16:9 widescreen.